O. Reg. 406/00: RULES OF VINTNERS QUALITY ALLIANCE ONTARIO RELATING TO TERMS FOR VQA WINE, Vintners Quality Alliance Act, 1999

 The wine shall have an actual alcoholic content not less than 7.0% and not greater than 14.9% by volume, including the alcohol contained in any “dosage” added.

-The wine shall be produced by a secondary alcoholic fermentation in a glass bottle having a capacity not exceeding 6 L and shall be made exclusively from one or more vitis vinifera grape varieties listed in item 1 of Appendix B.
+The wine shall be produced by a secondary alcoholic fermentation in a glass bottle having a capacity not exceeding 6 L and shall be made exclusively from one or more vitis vinifera grape varieties listed in Table 1 of Appendix B.

 The wine shall be separated from its lees by disgorging after a minimum maturation period, on the lees, of not less than 12 months for vintage-dated wine and not less than nine months for non-vintage dated wine.